NCT offers information on supporting new parents including exercise after birth and returning to work.

 NCT shows how it extends its reach to parents who have learning disabilities and how to help them parent well, who are deaf or who live in areas of high deprivation.
 Also what it is like having a baby as a lone mother in Going it alone or as a teenage parent.

 Articles here include supporting women to return to work, supporting women to exercise and high quality support for parents with a new baby.
 Postnatal leader Catherine Neil describes the multi-agency project she set up to offer much-needed support to parents of premature babies.
 NCT networks - enabling parents to support each other looks at ways of encouraging peer support through friends made in antenatal courses and through branch activities.
-Lesley Taylor explains how NCT College's Understanding the neonatal unit experience module can help practitioners to support parents of babies treated in a neonatal unit.

 The Growing Up in Scotland cohort study shows evidence of how parents in Scotland use and access support and information.